Thistle TV: Lanarkshire TV

 Lanarkshire TV (LTV) was set up with a £2,000, four-year licence from the ITC and was the model for up to 60 other local television stations that were expected to start transmitting in subsequent years.
 The channel began broadcasting on 11 April 1999.

 Ahead of its launch, managing director John MacKenzie told The Herald newspaper: "LTV will cover both local and national issues which directly or indirectly affect the people of Lanarkshire."

 The station broadcast from the former Hartwood Hospital near Shotts, which had previously been used as a mental health facility.
 Because of that link, the channel was often dubbed "Loony TV".

 Broadcasting on Channel 67 from its own transmitter near Hartwood, it was on 24 hours a day, offering local news, chat shows and weather and travel bulletins.
 It also broadcast a mixture of locally produced programmes and newer films.
 It also aired content such as a talent show called "Talented Lanarkshire", a quiz programme called Remote Control, which was once broadcast from Lanark Grammar School, and a local constable appealing for witnesses in a small-scale version of Crimewatch.
 Tall Tales had a puppet called "Bookworm" reading to the under-fives.
 And the nature slot, Animal Magic, saw a camera crew dispatched to the zoo.
 The cookery programme amounted to a visit to a local restaurant, where the chef of the house cooks a meal.
 The station was the first to cater to a strictly local audience and hoped to be a model for other similar services.
+In November 1999, it signed an agreement with TMH, which represented advertising on local television stations in the UK at the time, joining TV12 in the Isle of Wight and C9TV in Northern Ireland.